How To Flash Tasmota With Mac/Linux Terminal: Wemos D1 Mini

 There is a wealth of documentation online and it is very easy configure.
 Best of all it has a USB port so it is very easy to flash.

-If you want to flash an ESP based device without a USB port, check out this tutorial.
-Alternatively some devices can be flashed over the air, without soldering!
+However if you want to flash an ESP8266 based device without a USB port, this tutorial will show you how.
+Alternatively some devices can be flashed over the air, without any soldering required!

 Tasmota is an awesome concept and adds great cloud-free functionality to your smart home devices.
 It’s lightweight and versatile firmware designed to run on ESP devices.